 1. Start-up aid schemes shall be compatible with the internal market within the meaning of Article 107(3) of the Treaty and shall be exempted from the notification requirement of Article 108(3) of the Treaty, provided the conditions laid down in this Article and in Chapter I are fulfilled.

-2. Eligible undertakings shall be unlisted small enterprises up to five years following their registration, which have not yet distributed profits and have not been formed through a merger.
+2. ‘Eligible undertakings shall be unlisted small enterprises up to five years following their registration, provided that the newly registered small enterprise:

+(a) starts an activity that is new for this enterprise,

+(b) has not yet distributed profits, and

+(c) has not been formed through a merger.

-For eligible undertakings that are not subject to registration the five years eligibility period may be considered to start from the moment when the enterprise either starts its economic activity or is liable to tax for its economic activity.
+For eligible undertakings that are not subject to registration the five years' eligibility period may be considered to start from the moment when the enterprise either starts its economic activity or is liable to tax for its economic activity

 3. Start-up aid shall take the form of: